nkhachao/NLP-Task-Solver/README.md

 We trained / fine-tuned every model for this app by ourselves.
 We also developed all of the prediction heads.
 All models used in this app are Transformer-based.

+This repository uses Google Drive to store large files.
+To see all model files, clone this repository and run `application.py`.

   Model | Type | Parameters | Training data | Training time | Evaluation
 ---|---|---|---|---|---
 `question_answering`/`start_probability` | Frozen pre-trained Transformer encoder and trained prediction head | 11M | SQuAD 2.0 | 12 hours on CPU | _